 Taking a module means you can focus on a specific, skills-based area outside of your main Science subject.

 Modules allow you to develop and diversify your skill set for future employment, and could enhance your career prospects.

 How do I take a module?

-It’s simple – all you need to do is enrol in your first course and then come in for a chat with an adviser at the Science Student Centre.
+It’s simple – all you need to do is enrol in your first course and then come in for a chat with an adviser at the Student Hubs.
 We'll complete a degree planner with you to make sure you’re on track to do the right courses for your module and the rest of your BSc or BAdvSci(Hons) programme.

 BSc and BAdvSci(Hons) students can also choose up to one module offered by other faculties at the University.
 See below for some options:

 Visit your hubs for help and advice on any aspect of your studies and life at University.

 The Student Hubs are your physical gateway to Waipapa Taumata Rau | the University of Auckland.